Installation¶

 # Run web mode with local auth (recommended for desktop use)

-./k13d -web -auth-mode local
+./k13d --web --auth-mode local

-# Open http://localhost:8080 — Default login: admin / admin
+# Open http://localhost:8080 — Username: admin / Password: printed in terminal

-./k13d -web -auth-mode token
+./k13d --web --auth-mode token

 Authentication Modes¶

-When running the web server (-web), choose an authentication mode:
+When running the Web server (--web), choose an authentication mode:

 | Mode | Flag | Description |